Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-security-domain/security-domain-keys.md

 ```

 > [!WARNING]
-> Resetting removes all custom keys and restores factory defaults.
+> Resetting removes all custom keys and restores factory defaults (within the Security Domain).
 Ensure you have backups before resetting.

 ## Key Rotation